 This could be the perfect time for you to consider pursuing one or more Side Hustles based on your lifestyle, schedule, skill set, and income needs.
-Some areas of immediate opportunity due to increased demand for side hustles right now include care workers, package and grocery delivery, grocery shopping, and online tutoring & teaching.
+Some areas for side hustles include care workers, package and grocery delivery, grocery shopping, and online tutoring & teaching.

-Side Hustles and gig economy positions are expected to continue to play a key role in these times and beyond as businesses value the flexibility provided as they navigate uncertain demand.
+Side Hustles and gig economy positions are expected to continue to play a key role as businesses value the flexibility provided as they navigate uncertain demand.
 There is also a greater need for innovative thinking, entrepreneurship, out-of-the-box solutions and problem solving than ever before.
 Side Hustles are a great way to earn income, pursue passions, and build your entrepreneurial skill set.

-As an entrepreneur who started my first business from my kitchen table, I’m very passionate about Side Hustles, and I recently partnered with Women Entrepreneur for an initiative that seeks to support 20,000 women starting side hustles in 2020.
-You can learn more about it here at sidehustlestartupkit.com.
+As an entrepreneur who started my first business from my kitchen table, I am very passionate about Side Hustles.
 Technology has made it easier to find the right side hustle that is perfect for you, and to continue to advance your knowledge and upgrade your side hustle.
-LinkedIn also posted a great article this week on who is hiring right now.

-When fear, anxiety, frustration, or stress start to kick in, turn off the news, put down your phone and focus on things that make you feel happy, passionate, and in control.
+When fear, anxiety, frustration, or stress start to kick in, put down your phone and focus on things that make you feel happy, passionate, and in control.

 Think positive thoughts.
 Speak positive words.
 Choose a positive attitude.